JorgeMombach/Cars_Challenge_Week_4/README.md

 # Cars_Challenge_Week_4
 This project was developed by Jorge Mombach for the week 4' challenge.

-It consists on the creation of 2 endpoints.
-One GET and one POST for a table called car_tb.
+It consists on the creation of 2 endpoints -> one GET and one POST, using a table called car_tb in the MySQL databse.

 ## 1. POST RESQUEST
-When a POST request is made using Postman or even the IDE it should be done like this:
+When a POST request is made using Postman or even the IDE it should look like this:

 path = localhost:8080/cars/post

- Using the following JSON examplein the body:
+ Using the following JSON example in the body:

  ```json
 {